 In this post, we will answer those questions, so read on to find out.

 Manipulative leaders use position, power, and coercion to derive their outcomes.
 They confuse people for widgets or cogs in a machine.
 They falsely believe that these manipulative characteristics and behaviors will yield them success.
 However, the outcomes they see will always backfire in the long run.
-People will eventually see right though them.
+People will eventually see right through them.
 The end result will be that the team or organization will suffer a variety of negative outcomes: lack of team cohesion, poor sales results or more substantial business failures.

 Manipulative leaders do not value or respect those they try to manipulate.
 Often using their power, position or title to impose their views upon others.
 This is in part caused by a singular self-interest stemming from low emotional intelligence.
 Their lacking emotional intelligence is clearly seen within these manipulative behaviors.